 Tell them they were right

 Parents are always dispensing wisdom and advice as we grow up, most of it unsolicited.
 As kids, we often dismiss these truths or ignore them outright.
-But then we grow up and have kids of our own — and realize how right our parents were all along about pretty much everything.
+Then, we grow up and have kids of our own — and we realize how right our parents were about pretty much everything all along.

 Give them a holiday for the holiday

 Find out where your parents have always wanted to go and send them on vacation.
-Take care of all the details, so that all your folks have to do is show up at the airport — or the cruise ship terminal!
+Take care of every detail so that all your folks have to do is show up at the airport — or the cruise ship terminal!